Maria Baghramian: Education and career

 Baghramian graduated from Queen's University Belfast in Philosophy and Social Anthropology (1983) with a Double First.
 She received a PhD from Trinity College Dublin (TCD) in Philosophy of Logic under the supervision of Timothy Williamson (1990).
 Baghramian has taught in TCD and since 1990 in UCD.

 She was the Head of the School of Philosophy (2011–2013, 2017–2019) and a co-director of the Post Graduate Programme in Cognitive Science at University College Dublin, UCD (since 2000).

 She is the founder of the Society for Women in Philosophy (SWIP) – Ireland (2010) and was the president for two terms.
 She was a Fulbright Scholar in 2013–14 and been a visiting fellow in Harvard, MIT, and Institut Jean Nicod, École normale supérieure, in Paris.
 She has also been a frequent visiting lecturer in China, where she was adviser to China Association of Philosophy of Language and in Armenia, where she also contributes to the Yerevan Academy of Linguistics and Philosophy.
 In 2018, Baghramian was elected to the Steering Committee of the International Federation of Philosophical Societies (2018-2024), and in 2019 to the Programme Committee of the 25th World Congress of Philosophy to be held in Rome in 2024.
 In 2021 she was elected a Member of the International Institute of Philosophy.
 Baghramian was the recipient of the Highly Commended Researcher of the Year Award, Irish Research Council in 2022.
+Baghramian was a Fellow at the Swedish Collegium for Advanced Study in April and May 2024.

 Philosophy

 Baghramian's publications focus on topics from contemporary epistemology, including relativism and the problem of intractable disagreements, to topics on trust and expertise.
 She also publishes on contemporary American philosophy, particularly on Quine, Putnam, Davidson and Rorty.
-Baghramian is a Fellow of the Swedish Collegium for Advanced Study in 2023–2024.